Zhu Jinshi (B. 1954)

 Biography

-Zhu Jinshi, born in 1954, is a pioneer of Chinese abstract art and installation art.
+Zhu Jinshi, born in 1954, a Chinese born German artist.
+He is a pioneer of Chinese abstract art and installation art.
 He began to create abstract paintings in the early 1980s and moved to Berlin in 1986.
 Since then, he has been experimenting with performance, installation, and conceptual art.
 In 1994, Zhu returned to China, dividing his time between Berlin and Beijing until 2010.
 At present, he lives and works in Beijing.

 Looking back at Zhu Jinshi’s art practice over the past forty years, abstract painting and conceptual installation are two practices that parallel each other while sometimes being confrontational.
 Zhu started his career with abstract painting, but while his installation practice stands alone from his painting practice, it has also inspired new forms of painting.
 Only when the two are viewed together can the striking aesthetic value of Zhu’s works be touched.